 Wed, 24 Apr 2013 00:00:00 +0000

-http://mixedbit.org/blog/2013/04/11/dos_attack_on_cdn_users.html http://mixedbit.org/blog/2013/04/11/dos_attack_on_cdn_users.html <![CDATA[DoS attack on CDN users]]> DoS attack on CDN users
+https://mixedbit.org/blog/2013/04/11/dos_attack_on_cdn_users.html https://mixedbit.org/blog/2013/04/11/dos_attack_on_cdn_users.html <![CDATA[DoS attack on CDN users]]> DoS attack on CDN users

 Sibling domains cookie isolation got some publicity recently when GitHub moved user generated pages to github.io.
 The problem is not new, but many sites still ignore it.
 One issue that somehow escaped popular perception is that cookie isolation policy can be exploited to break sites that depend on content hosted on Content Delivery Networks.